New Students – Welcome to the OT Program!

 - 2021 Fieldwork Student Welcome Letter (posted June 15)

 - U of T News: COVID-19: “‘The public health evidence is clear’: Salvatore Spadafora on U of T’s vaccine requirement” (posted August 13)

 Tuition fee invoices are posted in July to your ACORN account

 It is your responsibility to ensure your registration is completed on time.
 The School of Graduate Studies provides detailed information on registration deadlines, and the process of registration.
 For example, they distinguish between registration by paying tuition fees immediately, or requesting to register without payment.
-Please review this information by clicking on this link: First Steps for New Students.
+Please review this information by clicking on this link: Getting Started as a New Graduate Student.
 The drop-down menu link named “Registration and Enrolment” is particularly helpful.